T

 We have met such a patient before.
 Her name was Maria.

-The radiologist who disappears from the reading room does not vanish into obsolescence.
-They reappear at the bedside — practicing the art that the computational burden of modern medicine had stolen from them, liberated by the very machine that seemed to threaten their existence.
+The physician who disappears from the reading room does not vanish into obsolescence.
+They reappear at the bedside — returned to the art that the computational burden of modern medicine had stolen from them, liberated by the very machine that seemed to threaten their existence.

 The machine sees the image.
 The physician sees the patient.
 And in that division — clear-eyed, principled, equitable — medicine does not lose its soul.
 It recovers it.

-The imaging chapter ends, but the book’s gaze now turns inward — from the body that can be scanned to the mind that cannot.
-In the next chapter, we follow AI into the most intimate and least understood domain in all of medicine: the landscape of mental illness, where the photographs are subjective, the movies are invisible, and a chatbot in a clinical trial has just produced results that no one quite knows how to interpret.
+The imaging chapter ends, but the book's gaze now turns inward — from the body that can be scanned to the mind that cannot.
+In the next chapter, we follow AI into the most intimate and least understood domain in all of medicine: the landscape of mental illness, where the photographs are subjective, the movies are invisible, and the machines have just produced results that no one quite knows how to interpret.